thesyamsulzaman/thesyamsulzaman/README.md

 ### Hi there 👋

-#### I'm Syamsul Zaman, i'm an aspiring Developer who loves crafting Intuitive, Fast, and Secure Web Application
+#### I'm Syamsul Zaman, i'm an aspiring Developer who's obsessed to crafting Intuitive, Robust, and Secure Web Application

 - 🔭 I’m currently working on Javascript and PHP ...
 - 🌱 I’m currently learning React and Node.js...